Centre Island is also known as Toronto Island and actually is a many islands that are home to more than 250 residences and the Toronto Island Airport.

 - bicycle paths and bike rentals.

 Where to Eat at Centre IslandSeveral restaurants and fast-food kiosks are on Centre Island.
-As with so many public attractions, the food is overpriced and unhealthy.
+As with so many public attractions, the food is generally overpriced and menus are limited (read: chicken fingers and fries for the kids).
 We ate at the Carousel Cafe, which had a pretty waterside setting and was not extravagantly priced.
 The waiter was attentive and supplied coloring for the kids.
 The food came quickly, but in the end, a so-so lunch for two adults and two children cost $60 - not great value.

 Visitors should consider bringing a picnic lunch and spreading out on some of the abundant green space.
 You may also bring along a small portable charcoal operated hibachi BBQ or use one of the island's BBQ stands if available.